Oscar Wilde #3 - Looking at the stars

 I'm unsure why Londoners - or anyone else - would find Oscar "baffling".

 After all, sculptor Maggi Hambling gives us a few small clues.
 Like the quotation from one of his plays - in very large letters.
 Plus his name and dates.

 To be fair to Chris, he seems to taken a few moments to sit on the sculpture/bench for a chat with Oscar.
 Only to be scared in case: "that thing would begin with it beckoning our souls down into whatever pit of hell it slithered up from ..."

 So I guess Chris must have visited on a really bad day.
-When we've strolled from the National Gallery, to pay our respects to Oscar, he always seems smiling and relaxed — especially for someone who's been dead over 112 years.
-And though Maggi Hambling's metal tendrils do suggest some worm activity, and his hair is slightly dishevelled, will Chris Zeigler look any better in the next century?
+When we stroll across Trafalgar Square and past St Martin's Church to pay our respects, Oscar always seems smiling and relaxed — especially for someone who's been dead over a century.
+And though Maggi Hambling's metal tendrils suggest some worm activity, and his hair is slightly dishevelled, will Chris Zeigler look any better in the next century?